 |Image: Current Rebuild by Design proposals via Rebuild by Design (source)|

 On June 20, 2013, to a full house at the NYU Arthur L. Carter Institute for Journalism, HUD Secretary and Chair of the Sandy Rebuilding Task Force Shaun Donovan announced the Rebuild by Design competition, an “innovation and resilient design in Sandy rebuilding” collaborative with the Rockefeller Foundation and the NYU Institute for Public Knowledge.
 Secretary Donovan remarked that the catalyst for the competition was the recognition that the federal government “cannot fill every need.”
-Ideas and additional funding are expected of other institutions such as universities, community leaders, nonprofit organizations, and citizens are essential to creating solutions that work across scales and interconnected systems.
+Ideas and additional funding are expected of other institutions such as universities, community leaders, nonprofit organizations, and citizens; all are essential to creating solutions that work across scales and interconnected systems.

 The clock for the competition started on June 20 with the request for qualifications due on July 19.
 The competition has multiple phases and finalists will be announced in March 2014.
 Selected ideas will be implemented with Community Development Block Grant Disaster Recovery money and funding from other public as well as private partners.
 Each team must have multi-disciplinary expertise and have active collaborations with local and regional institutions.
 The competition organizers and jury are seeking buildable solutions in four categories: small to mid-size coastal communities; high density urban environments; ecological and waterbody networks; and “outside the box” proposals.

 Rebuild by Design was announced eight months after Superstorm Sandy made landfall in the region.
 However, immediately after, and in some cases well before the storm, various actors in New York City implemented and proposed best management practices for stormwater management.
 Stormwater here is broadly defined as upland or coastal flooding from ocean surge and surface runoff.
 Government, community-based organizations, nonprofits, and citizens have engaged in activities to reduce individual, community, and city-wide exposure and vulnerability to flooding and surge events.
 Risk reduction activities range from new and continuing landscape construction projects to recovery policies and plans by federal, state and municipal actors to design proposals by landscape architects and other allied professionals.
-Innovation is a hallmark of design competitions but in addition to reinventing the wheel thinking, it is worthwhile to glean not only design, but cultural, lessons from ongoing green-blue infrastructure efforts.
+Innovation is a hallmark of design competitions but in addition to reinventing-the-wheel thinking, it is worthwhile to glean not only design, but cultural, lessons from ongoing green-blue infrastructure efforts.

 In the rest of the essay, lessons from five storm-water management projects will be presented.
 The cases are the dune restoration in Long Beach, NY; the Sunset Park segment of the Brooklyn Waterfront Greenway; wet meadow restoration and rainwater catchment in Brook Park in the Bronx; the Nashville Boulevard and 116th Avenue Greenstreet in Queens; and SCAPE’s Oyster-tecture proposal for the 2010 MoMA Rising Currents exhibition.
 These lessons should be useful to those engaged in the Rebuild by Design competition, as well as others engaged in stormwater management efforts.